Identity Theft Protection Tips

 For after-hours help, please call (866) 546-8273 within the US or (206) 352-4990 outside the US.

 - Notify the Postal Inspector if you suspect mail theft - a felony.

-- Depending on your situation, you may want to contact the Social Security Administration to get a new Social Security number @ 800-772-1213.
-You also may want to contact your telephone, long distance, water, gas and electrical companies to alert them that someone may try to open an account in your name.
+- Depending on your situation, you may want to contact the Social Security Administration to get a new Social Security number at 800-772-1213.
+You may also want to contact your telephone, water, gas and electrical companies to alert them that someone may try to open an account in your name.